Efficient Tactile Perception with Soft Electrical Impedance Tomography and Pre-trained Transformer: PTET: Pre-trained Transformer for EIT-based Tactile Reconstruction

 \subsubsection{Implementation}

-The tactile autoencoding model \(\mathcal{D}_{tact}(\mathcal{E}_{tact}(\textbf{t}))\) is stacked with convolutional ResNet blocks.
+The tactile autoencoding model \(\mathcal{D}_{tact}(\mathcal{E}_{tact}(\textbf{t}))\), following VQ-VAE's frame \cite{oordNeuralDiscreteRepresentation2018}, is stacked with convolutional ResNet blocks.
 Each convolutional ResNet block consists of two ResNet layers followed by a convolution layer.
 These blocks perform downsampling or upsampling, with the number of channels in each layer ranging from \textit{[32, 64, 128]}.

 Similar to the \textit{asymmetric} strategy in \(\mathcal{E}_{vol}\), we integrated the residual self-attention layer \cite{vaswaniAttentionAllYou2017, wangResidualAttentionNetwork2017a} only into the decoder \(\mathcal{D}_{tact}\) to enhance the tactile reconstruction capacity from the latent variable \( \textbf{z}_t\).
 In \(\mathcal{D}_{tact}\), a residual self-attention layer is integrated between the first two ResNet layers to enhance feature representation.
 The self-attention mechanism is implemented using three separate 128-dimensional linear layers to compute the Query (\(\mathbf{Q}\)), Key (\(\mathbf{K}\)), and Value (\(\mathbf{V}\)) matrices \cite{vaswaniAttentionAllYou2017}.
 The attention weights are calculated as follows: